UPDATED: May 10, 2023

 Do these systems work?

-Despite the assurances of MDA officials, presently, these defense systems have a very lackluster testing record.
-Not only that, but the Government Accountability Office found that the MDA failed to meet its planned testing goals in fiscal year (FY) 2019 due to significant development delays.
+Despite the assurances of MDA officials, presently, these defense systems have an uneven testing record.
+The Government Accountability Office found that the MDA failed to meet its planned testing goals in fiscal year (FY) 2019 due to significant development delays.
 The lack of testing is problematic as it results in less data to validate system capabilities.
-These failures are particularly concerning given the MDA’s $152 billion in funding from 2002 to 2018 and requested $47 billion from FY 2019 through 2023.
+These failures are particularly concerning given the MDA’s $199 billion in funding from 2002 to 2023 and requested $55 billion from FY 2024 through 2028.
+This is an increase of $8 billion from the requested $47 billion from FY 2019 through 2023.

-In the tests that have occurred, the GMD system has proven largely ineffective.
-Both newer and older kill vehicles currently deployed have an approximate 50% success rate in scripted tests and replacements for these weapons are years away.
+In the tests that have occurred, the GMD system has an approximate 50% success rate in scripted tests and replacements for these weapons are years away.
 In October of 2019, the Pentagon terminated its Redesigned Kill Vehicle program, intended for deployment in 2023, to augment and replace the GMD’s outdated and unreliable interceptors, due to technical design flaws.
+From the limited information publicly available, it is difficult to assess whether 50% can be considered successful, as valuable data can be derived from any test regardless of its success.
+What is clear, however, is that GMD is expensive and not, apparently, meeting its goals.

 While the theater missile systems have a better testing record, they are not immune to reliability concerns.
 Up until 2006, THAAD had an exceedingly poor testing record of 2 out of 16, but since then, its testing record has improved to 16 out of 16.
 The Aegis continues to have a mixed record of 34 successes out of 43 attempts.
 The PAC-3’s record is quite poor in the field, and the numbers from the Pentagon are highly disputed.